pm-sharma/pythonTkinter-practice/README.md

 # pythonTkinter-practice-programs

-Program for GRAPHICAL USER INTERFACE IN PYTHON Tkinter
+Program for GRAPHICAL USER INTERFACE In PYTHON Tkinter

 This project lets i try out Tkinter and practice it!